 - We challenge and encourage other communities to set up their own Communities for Communities model

-With the support of the people of Canada Bay, we have hosted over 100 community events and fundraised more than AU$2 million since 2002.
-These funds have built houses, schools, and community facilities in disadvantaged villages overseas in Thailand, Philippines, South Vietnam and Indonesia.
+With the support of the people of Canada Bay, we have hosted over 100 community events and fundraised almost AU$3 million since 2002.
+These funds have built houses, schools, and community facilities in disadvantaged villages overseas in Thailand, Philippines, South Vietnam, Indonesia and Fiji.
 Additionally, the proceeds have funded paediatric physiotherapy hours, a playground and now a hydrotherapy facility at Lucas Gardens School in Five Dock.

 In 2007, Communities for Communities won the 'Community Contribution of the Year' Award as part of the Inner West Weekly's True Local Awards.
 Two years on, Communities for Communities were joint winners of the 'Community Partner' Award of the City of Canada Bay Council's Sustainability Awards.